 While there was no indication if the Russian bombers were armed, the Tupolev Tu-160 Blackjack bomber is capable of launching nuclear missiles.
-The heavy bomber first flew in 1981 and is the largest and fastest supersonic aircraft ever built with a top speed greater than Mach 2.
+The aircraft first flew in 1981 and is one of the largest and fastest supersonic bombers ever built with a top speed greater than Mach 2.
 The latest reports say Russia has 16 of these aircraft in their inventory but it is unclear how many are airworthy.

 Featured image of Russian Blackjack bomber by French Air Force